jattanjie21/CSharp-Practice/README.md

 A Simple .Net core project with c#.
 Weekly collecting basic questions online and solving them in an easy way or format.
 The project has three cproj solutions namely Task.sln, ConsoleTest.sln and TestTask.sln each performing a distinct task.

  - Task.sln
+   This is a simple class library project were all the task are created.

 - ConsoleTest.sln
+  A simple .net core console application for testing all the class libraries from the task solution.

 - TestTask.sln
+  A unit test project for XUnit testing an alternative for testing the class libraries instead of using the console application.

 # Installation:
 - Download and install Visual Studio Code.
 - Download and install the .
 NET Core SDK.
 - Install the C# extension from the Visual Studio Code marketplace.
 - Fork and Clone project repo.
-- Happy coding.
+- Open TaskSolutions.sln with either vs code or visual studio.

 # How To Contribute
-Project is designed to target both beginners and intermediate .net developers with the aim of adding tasks and solutions to the project.
-It has a unit test solution but nevermind if you are new to the concept just focus on the task solution project.
-After going through the installation section some of the links recommended all have a set of questions or task to solve choose from any or if you feel like adding a new link you can also do that.
+Project is designed to target both beginners and intermediate .net developers who code using c# by adding tasks and solutions to the project.
+It has a unit test solution but if you are new to the concept just focus on the task solution project.
+After going through the installation section some of the links recommended all have a set of questions or task to solve.
+If you want to add a new link first add the link and then the task to be completed.

 # Credits